 How can I accept or decline the Parent PLUS loan offer on my account?

 Parent PLUS Loan offers are placeholders on student accounts to demonstrate maximum eligibility.
 Because the Parent PLUS loan is a credit-based loan, it requires a separate parent application.
-As a result, students are unable to take direct action on the loan in their account.
+As a result, students are unable to take accept this loan on their account directly.
 Once an approved application is received and processed, the loan offer will be updated accordingly by our office.
 You can find more information and a link to the Parent PLUS Loan Application here.

 If no Parent PLUS Loan application is received, the offer will be removed from the student’s account automatically.
-No action is needed.
+No action is needed, however, students who wish to decline the offer may do so on myUMBC directly.

 Why has my aid not applied to my account?